 Vaccination: the best defence this winter

-If the vaccine wasn’t given during pregnancy, some babies may still be eligible for RSV immunisation after birth — available now through 30 September 2025.
+If the vaccine was unable to be given during pregnancy, some babies may still be eligible for RSV immunisation after birth – available now through 30 September 2025.

-Babies with certain medical conditions may also qualify for this protection.
+Babies and young children less than 2 years of age with certain medical conditions may also qualify for this protection.

 RSV immunisation is safe and can be given alongside other routine childhood vaccinations.